A popular restaurant on social media is now on a crowdfunding platform!

 Why did John Cook choose crowdfunding even though it already had its own online store as a distribution channel?
 Perhaps it’s because crowdfunding can serve as a means of promotion and market validation.
 Currently, Tteokbokki is being sold at full price on its own online store following the successful completion of the crowdfunding campaign.

-Why is a popular restaurant on social media seeking funding?
+Why is a popular social media restaurant running a crowdfunding campaign?
 That was my first thought when I saw a familiar name in the project title.
 Upon taking a closer look at the project, the answer to that question became immediately clear.

-While the fundamental concept of crowdfunding is to raise funds and provide corresponding rewards, as the culture of crowdfunding has taken root, values that go beyond this concept have emerged.
+While the fundamental concept of crowdfunding is to raise funds and offer corresponding rewards, as the culture of crowdfunding has taken root, values that go beyond this concept have emerged.
 First, by running a crowdfunding project, creators can communicate with supporters and validate the market potentialof their business and products.
 Second, they can identify areas for improvement andgenerate new ideas.
 Third, opportunities to expand into new distribution channelsalso open up.
-In fact, it is not uncommon for creators to receive offers to list their products on e-commerce platforms after the funding campaign ends.
+In fact, it is not uncommon for creators to receive offers from e-commerce platforms to list their products after the funding campaign ends.

-Even for popular restaurants with long-established reputations where customers line up to eat, online distribution—including mass production, packaging, meal kit conversion, and delivery—presents a major challenge.
-For this reason, it can be difficult for them to take the plunge on their own.
+Even for popular restaurants with long-standing reputations where customers line up to eat, online distribution—including mass production, packaging, meal kit conversion, and shipping—can be a major challenge.
+For this reason, it may be difficult for them to take the plunge on their own.
 Crowdfunding serves as a trial run or soft launch for them before they venture into online distribution.
 By tracking the number of backers and the amount raised, they can verify the competitiveness of their online product launch in advance.
-They can also use feedback from backers to provide better service in future distribution efforts.
+They can also use feedback from supporters to provide better service in future distribution efforts.
 Isn’t this why popular social media spots and restaurants choose crowdfunding as their first step?
 To take a leap toward greater heights.

 It looks like it’s time for a treasure hunt!